Learn more about the Center for Advanced Practice at Carolinas HealthCare System.

 |Physician Assistants August 9, 2016 5:30 - 6:30 PM REGISTER

 |Nurse Practitioners February 4, 2016 5:30 - 6:30 PM REGISTER

 |Combined PA and NP March 3, 2016 5:30 - 6:30 PM REGISTER

 Post-Graduate Acute Care Fellowship Program

 The post-graduate acute care fellowship program allows both NPs and PAs to develop the knowledge base to perform procedures and life-saving interventions in various high acuity patient populations and situations.
 The fellowship concentrates on typical difficulties with transition to practice, and prepares the ACP to perform in a specialized acute care setting while developing foundational specialty-specific skills and knowledge.

-Five inpatient specialties available:
+Eight inpatient specialties available:

 - Medical critical care (ACNPs and PAs only)